sematext/docs/docs/synthetics/ci-cd/github-actions.md

 description: Guide on how to integrate Sematext Synthetics with GitHub Actions.

 ## Configure repository variables for the integration
-The GitHub Actions integration works by running a Job which runs a Synthetics monitor of your choice against the desired URL.
+The GitHub Actions integration works by running a Synthetics monitor of your choice against the desired URL.
 In order to specify which monitor this will be, as well as the API key required to run it, you need to configure some repository variables first.

 ### Create API Key Secret